 Many people seek to use Tantra to connect with a partner; usually out of a desire to improve their sexual life; but Tantra can do so much more than that.
 I won’t deny the greats effects of Tantra and the side benefit of ecstatic orgasms (alone or with a partner) are some of the reasons why people when learning Tantra keep coming back for more.
 People need to become aware however when starting Tantra, one does not immediately jump into ecstatic orgasms.
 It takes knowledge and skill and like any new skill, it can start slow and takes practice.

 One of the techniques I’ve learned and which I like a lot is Qigong.
 I like it because of its gentle movements and its breathing.
 Qigong combines the healing power of abdominal and vibrational breathing with visualization, touch and gentle movements.
 If you feel like trying Qigong I recommend the Six healing sounds taught by Grandmaster Mantak Chia.
 There are various complex scientific reasons why the six healing sounds are effective at combating stress.
 Neuroscience and brain scanning have shown that smiling and thoughts of gratefulness calm the nervous system, protect the heart and open the brain to more insightful thinking.
 One also gets the benefit of relaxation, increase amount of oxygen rich blood in the body and it boosts the lymphatic system.

-I will not write about how to practice Qigong as its something which is better to be shown (I will make a video on it), remember however that all meditation can help you and perhaps you are better off starting with simpler styles of meditation which can be learned from reading, such as the Third Eye Meditation which helps one open self to connect with the divine and activates spinal energy.
+I will not write about how to practice Qigong as its something which is better to be shown (I will make a video on it), remember however that all meditation can help you and perhaps you are better off starting with simpler styles of meditation which can be learned by reading on the subject; such as the Third Eye Meditation which helps one open self to connect with the divine and activates spinal energy.

 Third Eye Tantric Meditation (Opens the crown chakra and the third eye chakra)